European Union

 BrusselsThe European Parliament supports Ursula von der Leyen's intention to propose sanctions against Israel.
 The European Parliament passed a non-binding declaration by 305 votes to 151, with 122 abstentions, advocating a partial suspension of the European Union's association agreement with Israel, halting some EU aid to Tel Aviv, and placing some Israeli ministers on the European Commission's blacklist.

 The European People's Party (EPP) had not planned to support this resolution, which had been spearheaded by the progressive forces in the European Parliament.
 However, Wednesday's speech by Von der Leyen, who is also a member of the conservative party, brought PP MEPs back to the negotiating table to try to secure a position that aligns with the European Commission President's defense.
-In fact, the announcement by the head of the EU executive to sanction Benjamin Netanyahu's government completely took some delegations of the conservative parliamentary group, such as that of Germany, by surprise.
+In fact, the EU leader's announcement to sanction Benjamin Netanyahu's government completely took some delegations of the conservative parliamentary group, such as Germany, by surprise.

-In any case, the European PP has managed to bring out the most direct accusations against Israel of committing genocide in Gaza, which the progressive forces in the European Parliament defended.
-Thus, the statement only mentions the word genocide when setting out the facts relating to the case brought by South Africa before the International Court of Justice on the application of the Convention on the Prevention and Punishment of the Crime of Genocide against Gaza.
+In any case, the European PP has managed to remove from the text the most direct accusations against Israel, which said it was committing genocide in Gaza, as defended by the progressive forces in the European Parliament.
+Thus, the declaration only mentions the word genocide when setting out the facts relating to the case brought by South Africa before the International Court of Justice on the application of the Convention on the Prevention and Punishment of the Crime of Genocide against Gaza.

-It should be remembered, however, that this is symbolic support for von der Leyen, and that it is by no means a binding resolution.
-In fact, any sanctions against Israel must have the unanimous approval of the member states, which remain divided.
-Until now, the historically more pro-Zionist states, such as Germany, have vetoed any type of restriction on Netanyahu's government, although they have also recently shown signs of fatigue against Tel Aviv, and the EU as a whole is also shifting toward more pro-Palestinian positions.
+It should be remembered, however, that this is symbolic support for von der Leyen and is by no means a binding resolution.
+In fact, any sanctions against Israel must be approved by the member states, which remain divided.
+Until now, the historically more pro-Zionist states, such as Germany, have vetoed any type of restriction on Netanyahu's government, although they have also recently shown signs of fatigue with Tel Aviv, and the EU as a whole is shifting toward more pro-Palestinian positions.

 stats